China–India relations

 China and India maintained peaceful relations for thousands of years, but their relationship has varied since the Chinese Communist Party (CCP)'s victory in the Chinese Civil War in 1949 and the annexation of Tibet by the People's Republic of China.
 The two nations have sought economic cooperation with each other, while frequent border disputes and economic nationalism in both countries are major points of contention.

 Cultural and economic relations between China and India date back to ancient times.
 The Silk Road not only served as a major trade route between India and China, but is also credited for facilitating the spread of Buddhism from India to East Asia.
-During the 19th century, China was involved in a growing opium trade with the East India Company, which exported opium grown in India.
+During the 19th century, the British East India Company increasingly exported opium, grown in India, leading to the Opium Wars.
 During World War II, both British India and the Republic of China (ROC) played a crucial role in halting the progress of Imperial Japan.
 After India became independent in 1947, it established relations with the ROC.
 The modern Sino-Indian diplomatic relationship began in 1950, when India was among the first noncommunist countries to end formal relations with the Republic of China and recognise the PRC as the legitimate government of both Mainland China and Taiwan.
 China and India are two of the major regional powers in Asia, and are the two most populous countries and among the fastest growing major economies in the world.